openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 | `port`    | integer |          | `502`              | Port number                                                 |
 | `id`      | integer |          | `1`                | Slave id.
 Also known as station address or unit identifier. |

-**Note:** A device may have more than one interface with a port 502 it responds on, but may have no connection to the real bus hardware.
-Use the Ethernet IP.

 Advanced parameters

 | Parameter                       | Required | Type    | Default if omitted | Description                                                                                                                                                        |